freeCodeCamp/freeCodeCamp/docs/moderator-onboarding-guide.md

 ### Become Familiar with the Discourse Admin Tools

 The freeCodeCamp forum is actually a Discourse forum and follows many of the same guidelines of other forums built on Discourse.
-To begin to get familiar with Discourse and the moderation role, start by reading Discourse's [new user guide](https://meta.discourse.org/t/discourse-new-user-guide/96331) then read Discourse's [new moderator guide](https://meta.discourse.org/t/discourse-moderation-guide/63116).
+To begin to get familiar with Discourse and the moderation role, start by reading Discourse's [new user guide](https://meta.discourse.org/t/discourse-new-user-guide/96331) and Discourse's [new moderator guide](https://meta.discourse.org/t/discourse-moderation-guide/63116).

 ### Shadow a Mod